ENTER: Event Based Interpretable Reasoning for VideoQA: Conclusion

 \section{Conclusion}

-This paper introduced \textbf{ENTER}, a novel interpretable VideoQA system that pioneers the use of event graphs for contextually-aware and transparent video reasoning.
-ENTER's unique approach of transforming videos into structured event graphs allows it to effectively bridge the gap between the interpretability of modular reasoning and the rich contextual awareness of bottom-up methods.
-Our experiments on NeXT-QA, IntentQA, and EgoSchema demonstrate that ENTER not only achieves state-of-the-art performance, surpassing prior modular approaches and demonstrating competitive accuracy against leading zero-shot models like Gemini 1.5 Flash, but also offers a significantly more transparent and explainable reasoning process.
-Moreover, the insights from error analysis provide foundations for future research.
+This paper introduced \textbf{ENTER}, a novel interpretable VideoQA system that uses event graphs for contextually-aware and transparent video reasoning.
+ENTER transforms videos into event graphs allows it to bridge the gap between the interpretability of modular reasoning and the rich contextual awareness of bottom-up methods.
+Experiments show ENTER not only achieves state-of-the-art performance, but also offers a significantly more transparent and explainable reasoning process.